HarperDB/nextjs/README.md

 ## Options

+> All configuration options are optional

 ### `dev: boolean`

 Enables Next.js dev mode.

-> Note: This feature is currently not-supported and is work-in-progress.
+Defaults to `false`.

+### `port: number`

+Specify a port for the Next.js server.
+Defaults to `3000`.

 ### `prebuilt: boolean`

-When enabled, the extension will look for a `.next` directory in the root of the component and use that as Next.js application root.
+When enabled, the extension will look for a `.next` directory in the root of the component and skip executing the `buildCommand`.
+Defaults to `false`.

 ### `installCommand: string`